StacyKioko/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task 4-global_variables : printenv : The script lists all environment variables

 Tast 5-local_variables : set : The script lists all local variables and environment variables, and functions.

+Task 6-create_local_variable : BEST="School" : The script creates a new local variable